Andrewglass1/teacher-center/README.md

 teacher-center
 ==============

-Hungry Academy Project for Donorschoose.org
+Hungry Academy Project for Donorschoose.org:

+The Teacher center is a hub for teachers to get their Donorschoose.org funded.